AI Isn’t Failing — Our Operating Systems Are

 The reframe Dave and I kept circling is the product model — and specifically applying it well beyond the boundary of the product and engineering organization.
 A product orientation means an organization aligns investment, structure, and empowerment around the capabilities that are the business, with people who own the effectiveness of those capabilities at creating outcomes.
 That orientation gives you a mechanism for dealing with complexity, because it gives you continuous context instead of a one-time plan.

-The siren that goes off for me when I hear “decompose into products” is the lazy version of it: your VP of Sales owns “Sales the product,” your VP of Marketing owns “Marketing the product,” and you have just renamed the org chart.
+There is a real trap in that decomposition, though.
+The lazy version is that your VP of Sales owns “Sales the product,” your VP of Marketing owns “Marketing the product,” and you have just renamed the org chart.
 What we actually saw work is that the product is often the cross-functional experience — the onboarding experience, the overall employee experience, the partner experience — and it deliberately cuts across functions.
 Whether you call it a product or a value stream is a fair debate, with advantages on both sides.
 I lean toward product language for one practical reason: when I talk to mid-market leaders, “productize” is already a word they are reaching for.
 They know that scaling to serve customers well means turning bespoke services into more consistent, intentional products.
 That instinct is the doorway.

 Context is the work now